There are days when you need a comforting and nutritious dinner on the table in less than 30 minutes. That’s what Thai vegetable stir fries are for!

 Colorful and crispy veggies meet deep flavor from the easy stir fry sauce, rounded up with some protein-rich tofu and freshly cooked rice.

 Thai dishes are truly amongst our favorites, and lucky for us, many of them are already accidentally vegan (or, at least, easy to make vegan).
-No matter if it’s creamy coconut curry, Pad Thai salad with peanut butter sauce or a quick tofu veggie stir fry, this cuisine is featured in our kitchen every single week.

 Even when we choose to eat out from time to time, we’ll often frequent Asian restaurants because the flavors are just something else!